amaan-19/SortMate/README.md

 - Implement a system tray application for easier monitoring
 - Add support for filtering emails by content
 - Create a configuration file for persistent settings

+## Troubleshooting

+### Authentication Issues

+If you encounter authentication errors:

+1. Check that your `GOOGLE_CLIENT_SECRETS_FILE` path is correct
+2. Verify that you've enabled the Gmail API in your Google Cloud project
+3. Try removing the token file and re-authenticating
+4. Ensure your OAuth consent screen is properly configured

+### Monitoring Issues

+If real-time monitoring isn't working:

+1. Verify that the Pub/Sub API is enabled
+2. Check that your topic and subscription names match the values in your `.env` file
+3. Ensure your service account has appropriate permissions

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.